tier2tickets/Knowledge-Base/content/deployment/installation.md

 msiexec /i "buttonInst.msi" WRAPPED_ARGUMENTS="/launchkey=4 /iconname=""PC Solutions Support"" /icons=1"
 ```

+If the install is performed behind the scenes, a log out and log in may be required for the pin to take effect.

 #### Re-Pin to Taskbar

 The software can be forced to initiate a re-pin if this file: `%localappdata%\tier2tickets\pttb.pref` is deleted.
 Doing this will cause the software to re-pin itself to the taskbar when the user logs in.